iric-soft/km/README.rst

 Install:
 --------
-Before to install km, you need to install Jellyfish with `@binding`.
+Before to install km, you need to install Jellyfish with `binding`_.
 When it's done, you can use the setup install command:

 .. code:: shell